TheochemUI/eOn/docs/source/user_guide/akmc.md

 modes at the minimum divided by those at the saddle, {math}`\Delta E` is the energy barrier, and {math}`kT` is the thermal enregy.

-In order to propogate the dynamics within aKMC, a list of all possible rates leading away from the current stable state to any other state is required.
+To propagate the dynamics within aKMC, a list of all possible rates leading away from the current stable state to any other state is required.
 Formally, there are an enourmously large number of such transitions (also called processes) available in a typical atomic system, but in fact only the